billwallis/sql-problems/src/reviews.md

 > - https://platform.stratascratch.com/coding?difficulties=3&is_freemium=1
 >
 > The platform uses a mix of databases and languages, and has plenty of free "hard" problems.
+>
+> The site has some free questions.

 ### Pros ✔️